 Building a Concept-Based Knowledge Base at Google

 To learn more about Hummingbird, I’ve been exploring Microsoft’s Concept-Based Knowledge Base Probase recently, in the posts Are You, Your Business, or Products in a Knowledge Base?, and in Concept-Based Web Search.
-Google has been granted patents within the last year on different ways that they might construct a concept-based knowledge base and better understand the content of queries.
+Google has been granted patents within the last year on different ways to construct a concept-based knowledge base and better understand the content of queries.
 Another white paper on Probase, titled Short Text Conceptualization using a Probabilistic Knowledgebase, covers some of this same territory.
 From the abstract:

 In this paper, we improve text understanding by using a probabilistic knowledge base that is as rich as our mental world regarding the concepts (of worldly facts) it contains.
 We then develop a Bayesian inference mechanism to conceptualize words and short text.
 We conducted comprehensive experiments on conceptualizing textual terms and clustering short pieces of text such as Twitter messages.

 Our approach brings significant improvements in short text understanding compared to purely statistical methods such as latent semantic topic modeling or methods that use existing knowledge bases (e.g., WordNet, Freebase, and Wikipedia).
 Our approach brings significant improvements in short text understanding as reflected by the clustering accuracy.

 Authorship and Determining Expertise in Topics

 Google’s authorship program allows people to digitally sign the content that they create on the Web and within Google Plus and other places on the Web.
-Google is likely exploring ways to understand the messages and blog posts and articles written by these authors to gauge and score them based on the topics that they write about.
+Google is likely exploring ways to understand messages and blog posts, and articles written by these authors to gauge and score them on the topics that they write about.
 In How Google Might Rank User Generated Web Content in Google + and Other Social Networks, I wrote about a Google patent application that described how Google might generate user contribution (reputation) scores like that.

 For Google to start using author reputation and expertise as ranking signals with different scores in different topics, Google needs to be able to understand the concepts that people write about, and how those might be related and fit into different topics.
 As Google explains on their page about Appearing in In-Depth Search Results: